 Isla's head shot up to look her sister in the eye.
 Elladora looked as she always did.
 Every hair was in place, her robes were perfectly pressed and her make-up perfectly applied.

 Next to her, Isla felt ugly and low.
 She knew that her hair was a mess, completely falling out of the bun she had put it in just an hour ago.
 Her dress was wrinkled and she had gotten a grass stain on it that morning when she had tripped chasing after the dog who had stolen the laundry their poor house-elf had been trying to hang on the line.
 She knew her face was red and sweaty and that she looked flustered.

 "I—yes," Isla finally replied, deciding that it would be useless to try and lie about it.

 Her trunk was half-packed (if flinging everything she could get her hands on into the trunk could truly be called packing, Isla thought glumly) and her room in more of a disarray than usual.
 It was painfully obvious what she was doing.

 "Why?"
 Elladora asked, her face a study in disinterest.

 It was a bad answer.
 An awful answer.
 It wasn't even a complete sentence.
 But Isla had never been good at thinking on her feet in times of pressure.

 Isla wasn't good at a lot of things.
 She couldn't flirt like Elladora did, or look as pretty and put together or as poised either.
 She wasn't as smart as her brother Phineas and she didn't have his great ambition and motivation.
-She wasn't as kind and gentle and graceful as her mother and, while her father could pull off aloof and arrogant, she couldn't if her life depended on it.
+She wasn't as gentle and graceful as her mother and, while her father could pull off aloof and arrogant, she couldn't if her life depended on it.